marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/target-builtins/basic-powerpc-built-in-functions.rst

 The following built-in functions are available on Linux 64-bit systems that use a future architecture instruction set (:option:`-mcpu`:samp:`=power10`):

-.. functionL:: unsigned long long int__builtin_cfuged (unsigned long long int, unsigned long long int)
+.. function:: unsigned long long int__builtin_cfuged (unsigned long long int, unsigned long long int)

   Perform a 64-bit centrifuge operation, as if implemented by the ``cfuged`` instruction.